-Independent Director H. Paul Chapman, 66 Director Class III Partner at KPMG LLP, an Mr. Chapman has Director accounting firm (1974 - served on the boards since 2013; 2013); Professor in the Belk of directors of a Term expires College of Business at variety of charitable 2019.
-University of North Carolina and community at Charlotte (2013 - Present). organizations.
+H. Paul Chapman, 67 Director Class III Director since 2013; Term expires 2019.
+Partner at KPMG LLP, an accounting firm (1974 - 2013); Professor in the Belk College of Business at University of North Carolina at Charlotte (2013 - Present).
+Has served on the boards of directors of a variety of charitable and community organizations; Director of S&S Management LLC.